jentery/engl230v3/index.md

 # Course Description

 How do we not only *read* stories but also *see*, *hear*, *watch*, and *play* them?
-This course introduces you to the intersections of media and literature and, more specifically, how text, audio, images, and interfaces are designed for contemporary fiction.
-We'll study short fiction, comics, animations, dramatic podcasts, and video games.
-Along the way, you'll learn how to write about media and fiction for the web and how to integrate a range of media into your critical work.
+This course introduces you to media studies and how audio, images, text, and interfaces are designed for contemporary fiction.
+We'll study comics, animations, short fiction, dramatic podcasts, and games, and you'll learn how to write about media and fiction for a critical audience by integrating a range of media into your work.
 Since this course is an introduction, I'll assume you've never taken a class in media studies.

 Please note: "media" in the title implies "audio, images, text, and interfaces," not news or communication outlets ("the media").
 Thanks!

 # Aims

 We designed this course for you to:

 * Develop a vocabulary to approach media in the context of fiction and storytelling.
 * Interpret what audio, images, text, and interfaces *do* in fiction.
 We'll practice various techniques for watching, reading, playing, and listening to the stories people make with media.
 * Communicate critically with audio, images, text, and interfaces.
 You'll have opportunities to practice composing across these media, with an informed audience in mind.
 * Use media as evidence in criticism.
-You will have the opportunity to integrate audio, images, quotations, and even video into your writing about fiction.
+You'll integrate audio, images, quotations, and even video into your writing about fiction.

-Each of these four outcomes should apply to work across disciplines and occupations, regardless of your major at UVic.
-They are useful whenever you're analyzing media or writing for the web.
+Each of these four outcomes should apply to work across disciplines and occupations, regardless of your occupational interests or major at UVic.
+They are useful whenever you're interpreting media or communicating online, for example.

 # About Us